adog0822/AWS-Evidence-Layer/README.md

 through Claude independently via Cloudflare Queues, 12 messages in parallel, assembled into a final report when all complete.

 Rate limit: 5 scans / ExternalId / day.
-1 concurrent scan per ExternalId.
+1 concurrent scan per ExternalID.

 ---

 ## Data & privacy

 Every access to your scan data is logged and visible to you on the scan page.
-You can delete all scan data instantly — one button, no email required.
+You can delete all scan data instantly, one button, no email required.
 Full data policy: [pilot.loxeai.com/methodology#data](https://pilot.loxeai.com/methodology#data)

 ---